DavidT3/XGA/paper/paper.md

 ---

 # Summary
+The XMM Cluster Survey [XCS, @xcsfoundation] have developed a new Python module (X-ray: Generate and Analyse, hereafter referred to as \texttt{XGA}) to provide interactive and automated analyses of X-ray emitting sources observed by the _XMM_-Newton space telescope. \texttt{XGA} is centered around the concept of making all available data easily accessible and analysable; the user provides information on the source they want to investigate and \texttt{XGA} will then find all relevant observations and generate all the required date products.
+This approach means that the user can quickly and easily complete common analyses without manually searching through large amounts of archival data for relevant observations, thus being left free to focus on extracting the maximum scientific gain.
+With the advent of new X-ray observatories such as eROSITA [@erosita], XRISM [@xrism], ATHENA [@athena], and Lynx [@lynx], it is the perfect time for a new, open-source, software package that is open for anyone to use and scrutinise.

+# Statement of need
 X-ray telescopes allow for the investigation of some of the most extreme objects and processes in the Universe; this includes galaxy clusters, active galactic nuclei (AGN), and X-ray emitting stars.
 This makes the analysis of X-ray observations useful for a variety of fields in astrophysics and cosmology.
 Galaxy clusters are useful as astrophysical laboratories, and provide insight into how the Universe has evolved during its lifetime.

-We have developed a new Python module (X-ray: Generate and Analyse, hereafter referred to as \texttt{XGA}) to provide interactive and automated analyses of X-ray emitting sources observed by the _XMM_-Newton space telescope. \texttt{XGA} is centered around the concept of making all available data easily accessible and analysable; the user provides information on the source they want to investigate and \texttt{XGA} will then find all relevant observations and generate all the required date products.
-This approach means that the user can quickly and easily complete common analyses without manually searching through large amounts of archival data for relevant observations, thus being left free to focus on extracting the maximum scientific gain.
-With the advent of new X-ray observatories such as eROSITA [@erosita], XRISM [@xrism], ATHENA [@athena], and Lynx [@lynx], it is the perfect time for a new, open-source, software package that is open for anyone to use and scrutinise.

-# Statement of need

 is centered around `source` and `sample` classes,  Different `source` classes, which represent different types of X-ray emitting astrophysical objects, all have different properties and methods.
 These either relate to relevant properties of or perform measurements which are only